FAQ

 If I am making a cash transaction should I still have a termite inspection?

-Do not take for granted your opportunity to have your house inspected.
-Institutional lenders require termite inspections for good reason, if you purchase a house infested with insects that harm the structure, your house will be greatly devalued.
-YOU should be just as concerned about your investment even without a loan.
+Yes.
+Institutional lenders require termite inspections for good reason.
+If you purchase a house infested with insects that harm the structure, your house can be greatly devalued.

 What is dry rot?